LunarVim/starter.lvim/README.md

 In order to get started with this IDE setup please remember to run the following command:

-`:MasonInstall gopls golangci-lint-langserver goimports gofumpt gomodifytags gotests impl`
+`:MasonInstall gopls golangci-lint-langserver delve goimports gofumpt gomodifytags gotests impl`